xojs/eslint-config-xo/readme.md

 - No need to specify file paths to lint.
 It will lint all JS files except [commonly ignored paths](https://github.com/xojs/xo#ignores).
 - Super simple to add XO to a project with [`$ npm init xo`](https://github.com/xojs/create-xo).
 - Specify `indent` and `semicolon` preferences easily without messing with the rule config.
-- Config/rule overrides per files/globs. *(ESLint still doesn't support this)*
+- Config/rule overrides per files/globs.
 - Can open all files with errors at the correct line in your editor. *(See the `--open` flag)*
 - The [editor plugins](https://github.com/xojs/xo#editor-plugins) are IMHO better than the ESLint ones. *(Subjective)*